 Direct payments can be used to buy a range of things, such as:

 - the services of a care agency chosen by the individual

 - a personal assistant (instead of a carer arranged by the local authority)

-- a visit to a community or social activity, such as going to a club, concert or sport event
+- visit to a community or social activity, such as going to a club, concert or sport event

 - an educational activity

 - an item of equipment to meet an outcome shown in the support plan

 - complementary therapies, such as aromatherapy or music therapy, to improve wellbeing in line with the support plan

 - transport - to visit family and friends or attend a leisure or educational activity